margaretmf/margaretmf.github.io/poetry.md

 It showers.
 The water falls in a torrent.
 It's a deluge of water.
-Precipitatory, changing form from the sky to the earth.
+Precipitation, changing form from the sky to the earth.
 The sprinkles, the droplets.
 The sunshine wants to evaporate the water after it falls.
+[Word Associations: deluge, showers, dew, precipitation, torrent, raindrops, sprinkle, liquid sunshine]

 ## Illness ##